rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 - The teachers are untrained, and there is hardly any knowledge gap between the teacher and the taught.
 - Education is the last welfare priority for the party in power.
 - The govt spending on schooling is non-existent or extremely low.
-- Societal awareness about school education is lacking among people, especially in underdeveloped states.
+- Societal awareness about school education is lacking among the people, especially in the underdeveloped states.

 Politicians across parties are either apathetic or too scared to self-empower people by providing a decent education system.
 They depend only on giving out freebies for winning the election and capturing power.
 People must realize that there is "no free lunch."